WohlSoft/Moondust-Devkit-Help/EditLevel/ContextMenu.md

 # Context menu

 Every item has its context menu.
-By a righthander mouse, it can be opened by a right mouse button (for lefthanders - by left mouse button) while the mouse cursor points an item on the scene or a selected group.
+By a right hand mouse, it can be opened by a right mouse button (for left hand mice - by left mouse button) while the mouse cursor points an item on the scene or a selected group.

 By a context menu, you can change some of the basic settings of one item or of all